-Frank Ricotti, a living legend, performs Marimba, Glockenspiel, Xylophone and Crotales.
-Super deep sampled on our dry stage here at Spitfire to give you a definitive collection of mallets with greatest amount of control.
+A beautiful selection of tuned percussion instruments — Marimba, Glockenspiel, Xylophone and Crotales — performed by master of percussion Frank Ricotti.
+Expertly sampled on our dry stage at Spitfire Studios, we give you a definitive collection of mallets with the greatest amount of control.

 Behind The Fence - Homay Schmitz (0:00 / 1:53)